cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 example, this may occur for AWS EC2 instances that are terminated over 2 weeks ago from when the application first queries an AWS Account.

-*The application doesn’t currently include estimations for cloud GPU usage, but this is on the roadmap.*
+The application doesn’t currently include estimations for cloud GPU usage, but this is on the roadmap.

-##### A note on AWS Lambda Compute Estimates:
+##### A note on AWS Lambda Compute Estimates

 In the case of AWS Lambda, CloudWatch does not provide metrics for CPU Utilization and number of vCPU hours, so we need to take an alternative approach.

-Lambdas can consume between 128MB to 3,008MB memory in 64MB increments [source](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html).
-At 1,792MB a lambda has an equivalent of one full vCPU [source](https://docs.aws.amazon.com/lambda/latest/dg/configuration-console.html).
-Above this another vCPU is assigned and its utilization will depend on the multithreading capability of the lambda function code.
-Given this, we can estimate the number of vCPUs allocated to a lambda function as a ratio of the allocated memory over 1,792MB.
+Lambdas can consume between 128MB to 3,008MB memory in 64MB increments [\[source\]](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html).
+At 1,792MB a lambda has an equivalent of one full vCPU [\[source\]](https://docs.aws.amazon.com/lambda/latest/dg/configuration-console.html).
+Above this another vCPU is assigned and we can estimate the number of vCPUs allocated to a lambda function as a ratio of the allocated memory over 1,792MB.

-At the time of writing this, there is no way to estimate the utilization of the second vCPU, so we overestimate by considering the second vCPU to be used at 100% for the time the lambda runs.

 Given this, the formula we derive is: